-In 2015, some parts of the Affordable Care Act specifically apply to businesses, in particular, large employers.
 The Employer Shared Responsibility provisions affect companies with 50 or more full-time employees or an equivalent of part-time or seasonal workers.
 These companies are called Applicable Large Employers, or ALEs.
-2015 is considered a transition year as everyone gets used to the new normal for workplace health plans.
+2015 was considered a transition year as everyone got used to the new normal for workplace health plans.

 Employers use 2016 to establish a baseline for reporting workplace health insurance coverage that it offers to its workers.
 The most important forms used to connect worker, employer and the government are Forms 1094-C and 1095-C. These forms report health care coverage offered to employees as well as enrollment information for those that have opted into their company’s health insurance program.

 Forms 1094-C and 1095-C are due in early 2018 for 2017.
 Form 1095-C is the workhorse form for health insurance.
 All employees eligible for health care in a company should receive a 1095-C. It doesn’t matter if a worker doesn’t participate in the plan, since the form shows the worker what choices are available through the company’s plan.
 The worker can then look at other health insurance options, using the 1095-C to compare details such as: